 Managing non-attendance and supporting student engagement

-Where absences are of concern due to their nature or frequency, or where a student has been absent for more than five days, Laburnum Primary School will work collaboratively with parents, the student, and other professionals, where appropriate, to develop strategies to improve attendance.
-These could include any of the following, as relevant:
+Where absences are of concern due to their nature or frequency, or where a student has been absent for more than five days, Laburnum Primary School will work collaboratively with parents, the student, and other professionals, where appropriate, to develop strategies to improve attendance, including:

 Referral to School Attendance Officer

 If Laburnum Primary School decides that it has exhausted strategies for addressing a student’s unsatisfactory attendance, we may, in accordance with the School Attendance Guidelines refer the non-attendance to a School Attendance Officer in the North Eastern Regional Office for further action.